-We receive today Doug Young, journalist for famous newspapers and the famous Reuter news agency, has had the chance to observe many important event in China first hand.
+We receive today Doug Young, a journalist for famous newspapers and the famous Reuter news agency, who has had the chance to observe many important events in China firsthand.

 Could you introduce yourself?

 My name is Doug Young, and I worked for many years as a reporter covering mostly financial topics, before coming to teach at the journalism school at Fudan University in 2011.
 I teach mostly financial journalism to a wide range of students, including undergraduates and both local and international master’s candidates.
 I also am still quite involved in actual journalism as a regular contributor of commentaries to a wide range of domestic Chinese and international media, and on my own blog, Young’s China Business Blog.

 I first came to China in 1987 when I had recently graduated from college.
 At that time I taught in Beijing at a school that today is called the China University of Geosciences.
 As you can probably imagine, the China of that time was very different from the China of today.
 I lived in a relatively new apartment building, but we didn’t have amenities like hot water, telephone service, or air conditioning.
 Everything was also much cheaper, as my monthly salary was only 500 yuan, which was already about 5 times that of the average Chinese.

 What were the most interesting China-related events you have had the chance to cover as a journalist ?

 I was in China during the Tiananmen Square movement, though at that time I was working as a research assistant for a couple of reporters, so didn’t get to do any actual reporting myself.
 One of my other interesting assignments was during the SARS outbreak of 2003 when I attended the first press conference in Guangzhou after China finally admitted to SARS after months of near silence on the issue.
 Other than that, my biggest events are mostly business related, such as attending big trade fairs.